maliahavlicek/ci_mentor_insights/PORTFOLIO_1_CSS_HTML_ESSENTIALS.md

 Sometimes it's as simple, word wrapping issue that makes the site look odd at a certain screensize that you just didn't have time to fix due to the impending deadline it's best to mention it but note why you allowed it to go live: "Yes it looks odd, but it doesn't impact core functionality of the site." than to let the accessors think you didn't notice it.

+## Core Web Vitals
+🚀 **merit & beyond**
+SEO is greatly impacted by your core web vitals.
+The readout from https://web.dev/measure/ which is essentially a lighthouse audit gives your site scores in 4 categories.
+Ideally you want your site to be in the green for all 4 scores. web.dev has dedicated servers to test deployed sites without extensions that skew the results, so it's best to get results from this site.
+ You should talk about the results for each section pay attention to

 ## Accessibility Testing
 🚨**Required**

 Accessibility testing is aimed to make sure that those with visual or physical disabilities can still browse your website.
 Some users have had strokes or accidents that make it difficult to use a mouse, so they use keyboard keys to tab through sites.
 Others use screen readers that rely on HTML tags to help the user navigate quickly through the site to find information they want, others have color blindness or contrast issues.
 It's the law to provide services
 Here's a [site](https://www.w3.org/WAI/fundamentals/accessibility-intro/#:~:text=Accessibility%20is%20Important%20for%20Individuals%2C%20Businesses%2C%20Society,-The%20Web%20is&text=That%20is%2C%20the%20accessibility%20barriers,older%20people) where you can learn more about accessibility and the internet.

-### Lighthouse Audits
+### Accessibility Audits
 🚨**Required**

+Accessibility audits run through the HTML and determine if the parts of the WCAG (web content accessibility guidelines ) that are implemented through HTML tags and attributes are present.
+They can do some checking for low vision/contrast stuff too.

-You should run your deployed website pages through lighthouse's audit to check performance, accessibility, best practices and SEO scores.
-You should aim to get 85 or higher score. https://web.dev/measure/  If you have lower scores, read the report and follow the links to address the flagged issues.
-You can run this tool from Chrome Dev Tools too against your local machine, but the performance will the worst (I personally ignore my performance results unless it's deployed code.
-I hope for > 60 on that mark, but > 85 on the other 3)
+You should run your deployed website pages through  at least on auditing tool. lighthouse's audit to check performance, accessibility, best practices and SEO scores.
+You should aim to get 85 or higher score on accessibility.

 **You should fix issues associated with:**
 - contrast